Exporting fresh avocados to Europe

 Complying with phytosanitary requirements

-- Verify with the National Plant Protection Organisation or food safety authority in your country if and under which condition you can export avocados to Europe.
+- Verify with the National Plant Protection Organisation or food safety authority in your country whether and under which condition you can export avocados to Europe.
 These authorities normally work with international standards, but always check with your buyer as well.

 GLOBALG.A.P. and other certifications as guarantee